qfpl/initial-final/blog/drafts/post.md

 where we may have wanted to split things up a bit more.

 The other slight drawback is that while we don't have to create explicit tags to mark out which types support which interpreters, we are paying the cost for the implicit tagging that we are doing.
-This happens because we are passing typeclass dictionaries all over the place.
+This happens because we are passing typeclass dictionaries all over the place, although this may not actually effect you if your code is simple and/or if you compile with optimisations turned up.

-#### Final encoding with Backpack
+## Final encoding with Backpack

-We're going to use Backpack to get around that problem.
+We're now going to solve the problem again using Backpack, partly to address these problems and partly just to play around with Backpack a little.
 This isn't my idea at all -- I learned about it during a conversation with Ed Kmett about his use of this trick in `coda`.

 It's going to make some very simple uses of Backpack, but it's pretty neat.
 The best source I've found for reasoning about how to make use of Backpack is [this](https://github.com/ezyang/ghc-proposals/blob/backpack/proposals/0000-backpack.rst), in case you wanted to follow along.
 You'll need GHC 8.2 and Cabal 2.0 or greater to play along.